 How do you decide between an Individual or a Group policy?

-An insurance purchase is a long-term commitment which could stretch for decades.
-And because group insurance is subject to changes in its coverage, premiums and claims criteria, the risk of insuring with Group Insurance is that you could face with higher premiums and reduced coverage.
+Insurance purchase is a long-term commitment that could stretch for decades.
+And because group insurance is subject to changes in its coverage, premiums, and claims criteria, the risk of insuring with Group Insurance is that you could face higher premiums and reduced coverage.